 - Students will receive a Pathways Financial Commitment Form and key information. - This will be completed during SET planning or enrolment interview and signed by the parent/carer.
 Students also complete the online subject selection through OneSchool as part of their SET plan. - Students may seek counselling from Heads of Departments, Administration members and our Guidance Officers to ensure they create a 'balanced' program of study that maximises future options.
-SET plan meetings are also offered to cater for this requirement. - The pathways selection form must be returned by the due date indicated on the form to the Administration office.
-These forms will be numbered and signed upon receipt at the office.
-(Placements will be considered on the number allocation of individual returns.) - Course availability will depend on the balance of student demand, teacher availability and resource availability.
+SET plan meetings are offered to cater for this requirement during Term 3 of Year 10. - The pathways selection form must be returned by the due date indicated on the form to the Administration office. - Course availability will depend on the balance of student demand, teacher availability and resource availability.